C.D. Mafra

-Clube Desportivo Mafra is a Portuguese football club, currently playing in the Liga Bwin.
+Clube Desportivo de Mafra is a Portuguese association football club, currently playing in the Liga Portugal 2, the second tier of the Portuguese football league system.
 They are based in the town of Mafra and own Campo Doutor Mário Silveira stadium, but the games are played in Estádio Municipal de Mafra.
-Founded in 1965, the club predominantly played within Portugal's regional leagues where they gradually worked their way up until they won the Associação de Futebol de Lisboa Division 1 title in the 1991–92 league season and promotion to the national leagues.
+Founded in 1965, the club predominantly played within Portugal's regional leagues where they gradually worked their way up until they won the Lisbon Football Association Division 1 title in the 1991–92 league season and promotion to the national leagues.